-No client individually accounted for 10% or more of the total revenue during the year ended March 31,2024.
+No client individually accounted for 10% or more of the total revenue during the year ended March 31, 2024.

-(1) Excludes share-based compensation expense.
 (2) Adjusted cost of revenue under reconciling items includes inter and intra segment eliminations and unallocated expenses.
 (3) Revenue under reconciling items includes inter and intra segment eliminations and impact of foreign exchange fluctuations.